Forward trijet production in proton-nucleus collisions: gluon initiated channel: Introduction

-So far in the program towards a complete NLO calculation of dijet production in pA collisions, only the real corrections in the quark-initiated channel --- corresponding to three-parton final states with one unmeasured parton --- have been addressed~\cite{Iancu:2018hwa, Iancu:2021rup}.
+So far in the program toward a complete NLO calculation of dijet production in pA collisions\footnote{The only two-particle correlation process in proton-nucleus collision at NLO accuracy is Drell-Yan \cite{Taels:2023czt}. }, only the real corrections in the quark-initiated channel --- corresponding to three-parton final states with one unmeasured parton --- have been addressed~\cite{Iancu:2018hwa, Iancu:2020mos} (see also \cite{Altinoluk:2018byz,Altinoluk:2020qet,Kang:2023doo} for three-particle production processes involving photons in the initial or final state).
 These computations, however, were performed in the full kinematic regime and did not focus on the back-to-back (correlation) limit.
 Recently, a study of some NLO contributions to dijets and $\gamma $-jet in eA and pA collisions in the back-to-back configuration was carried out \cite{Caucal:2025sea}.
 In this study, we analyzed the contribution of dijet production coming from an integrated quark (or antiquark) and demonstrated factorization in terms of sea-quark TMD distributions which are sensitive to saturation.
 In order to obtain the full NLO dijet (and dihadron) cross section, two ingredients remain missing: the real corrections in the gluon-initiated channel and the virtual corrections in both channels.
+The present work addresses the calculation of real contributions to gluon-initiated channels.

-The computation of trijets in the gluon initiated channel in pA collisions has been studied under an extended Improved-TMD (ITMD) factorization framework \cite{Bury:2020ndc}.
-Within this framework, the cross section is expressed in terms of gauge-invariant hard factors with off-shell small-$x$ gluons, and gluon TMD distributions.
-This formalism intends to encapsulate both the TMD limit, where $Q_s^2\ll \Transv{K}{}^2 \ll\Transv{P}{}^2$ (with $\Transv{P}{}$ being the hard momentum of the jet and $\Transv{K}{}$ the momentum imbalance of the trijet), and the High Energy Factorization (HEF) limit, where $Q_s^2\ll \Transv{K}{}^2 \sim \Transv{P}{}^2$.
-To compute the NLO correction to dijet production, one has to integrate over the phase space of one of the final state partons; which has a large contribution from the phase space outside of the ITMD formalism.
+The computation of trijets in the gluon-initiated channel in pA collisions has been studied under an extended Improved-TMD (ITMD) factorization framework \cite{Bury:2020ndc}.
+Within this framework, the cross section is expressed in terms of gauge-invariant hard factors with off-shell small-$x$ gluons \cite{vanHameren:2012if}, and gluon TMD distributions.
+This formalism encapsulates both the TMD limit, where $Q_s^2\ll \Transv{K}{}^2 \ll\Transv{P}{}^2$ (with $\Transv{P}{}$ being the hard momentum of the jet and $\Transv{K}{}$ the momentum imbalance of the trijet), and the High Energy Factorization (HEF) limit, where $Q_s^2\ll \Transv{K}{}^2 \sim \Transv{P}{}^2$.
+To compute the NLO correction to dijet production, one has to integrate over the phase space of one of the final-state partons.
+A sizable contribution to this integral comes from regions outside the domain of validity of the ITMD formalism.